About Sydney Airport (SYD)

 There are many restaurants, cafés and bars at Sydney Airport offering a wide variety of international and Australian cuisine.
 Places to eat and drink include sushi specialists, Chinese eateries, Italian restaurants and licensed bars.

-There are more than 150 shops at Sydney Airport, ranging from souvenir retailers and designer outlets to wine merchants and speciality stores.
+There is a wide variety of shops at Sydney Airport, ranging from souvenir retailers and designer outlets to wine merchants and speciality stores.
 Duty-free shopping is available in Terminal 1.

-Smarte Carte operates luggage storage services in Terminals 1 and 2.
-Lost property offices (tel: +61 133 793) are located in Terminals 1 and 2 to assist with queries regarding luggage misplaced at the airport.
+Smarte Carte operates luggage storage services in Terminals 1 and 2 (tel: +61 2 9667 0926).
+Lost property offices are located in Terminals 1 and 2 to assist with queries regarding luggage misplaced at the airport.
 Baggage trolleys are available throughout the airport.

-Other facilities available at Sydney Airport include: a medical centre, located on the third floor of Terminal 1, pharmacies, in the public and departure areas of the same terminal along with an additional pharmacy in Terminal 2, showers, a prayer room and a child activity centre, all of which are located in Terminal 1.
-Children's toilets are installed in all female toilets and baby-changing rooms are conveniently located throughout the terminals.
+Other facilities available at Sydney Airport include: a medical centre, located on the third floor of Terminal 1, pharmacies in the public and departure areas of the same terminal along with an additional pharmacy in Terminal 2, showers, a prayer room and several child play areas, all of which are located in Terminal 1.
+Children’s toilets are installed in all female toilets and baby-changing rooms are conveniently located throughout the terminals.

 Facilities for disabled passengers include ramps, adapted drinking fountains, showers and dedicated toilets.
 Lowered telephones, text telephones and telephones fitted with induction loops are also available.
-Wheelchairs are available from the Tourism NSW desk.
+Wheelchairs are available upon request from your airline.
 Disabled parking spaces are located at the front of Terminal 1 for valid badge holders.
 Any passengers who may require additional assistance are advised to contact their airline before travelling.

 Sydney Airport has three car parks.
 The International Car Park is located opposite Terminal 1 and offers short- and long-term rates.
 The multistorey Domestic Terminal Car Park, which is directly linked to Terminals 2 and 3, provides short-stay options.
-The domestic long-term Blu Emu car park can be accessed via Ross Smith Avenue from General Holmes Drive or Sir Reginald Ansett Drive; regular courtesy shuttles connect this car park to the terminals.
+The domestic long-term Blu Emu car park can be accessed via Ross Smith Avenue; regular courtesy shuttles connect this car park to the terminals.
 There is a designated pick-up area offering 10 minutes free parking at Terminal 2, while pre-bookable bays are available for those seeking to leave their vehicle temporarily to pick up or drop off passengers.